eosnetworkfoundation/mandel.cdt/docs/09_tutorials/01_binary-extension.md

 Whoops, you aren't able to write to table the original way with the upgraded action either.

-<hr>Ok, back up and wrap the new field and the new action parameter in an `eosio::binary_extension` type:
+Ok, back up and wrap the new field and the new action parameter in an `eosio::binary_extension` type:

 **binary_extension_contract.hpp**